moath-rafat/Smart-Fan/README.md

-# STM32F407 Board Cooler Fan Controller (FreeRTOS)
+# STM32F407 Board Cooler Fan Controller

 This project implements a **board temperature–based cooling fan controller** using an **STM32F407** microcontroller and **FreeRTOS**.